A Small Shark With a Big Personality

 Researching personality in animals is a relatively new field, but becoming increasingly popular amongst scientists.
 So now, we have started to see studies of shark personality!

 For example, a recent study proved that personality in terms of individual differences in sociability, is present in the small spotted catshark (Scyliorhinus canicula).
-They considered both the size of the group and each individual shark's position within the network to assess sociability, and also investigated whether sociability was consistent in different habitats (Jacoby et al, 2014).
+They considered both the size of the group and each individual shark's position within the network to assess sociability, and also investigated whether individual sociability was consistent when that animal was placed in different habitats (Jacoby et al, 2014).

 The researchers hypothesised that having consistent social partners might allow the catsharks social stability and social cohesion.
 This is particularly important in prey species, like the catshark, because grouping together can increase their chances of survival (Jacoby et al, 2014).

-Imagine how lively you are in different situations.
-In a social situation, with lots of friends you know, you might be very active, loud and laugh a lot, but if you were in a situation where you and the same friends were sitting in an exam hall taking a test, your behaviour would be very different.
+Imagine how lively you are in different situations- In a social situation, with lots of friends you know, you might be very active, loud and laugh a lot, but if you were in a situation where you and the same friends were taking a test in an exam hall, your behaviour would be very different.
 This does not mean your personality has actually changed, but that the context you find yourself in affects how you behave.